A Jedi's Fight - A Star Wars Fan Fiction Story

 Liane nodded with sparkling eyes.

 "I will, father, and I know he will be as happy as I am.
-I will tell him, what you wrote, and he can read the story for himself if he wants.
+I will show him, what you wrote, so he can read the story for himself if he wants.
 Father, if I have told him, will you and mother come to meet him.
-I sure he wants to see you both.
+I'm sure he wants to see you both.
 Don't tell me, that has to wait, until he has become a Jedi, for I can meet you, and I am not a Jedi," She said, "....Yet!"

 The two apparition laughed.